jelinekp/advent-of-code-2025/README.md

+## Disclaimer

+No AI/LLM was used to solve this year's Advent Of Code, nor Copilot code completions, just Jetbrains IDEA, Kotlin reference and StackOverflow search.
+Was part of a challenge with friends.

+It was very painful at the beginning, but very rewarding every time I solved the problem alone!

 # advent-of-code-2025

 Welcome to the Advent of Code[^aoc] Kotlin project created by [jelinekp][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.